 The Traeger Pro is one of the largest, most powerful units out there, and this new version in the form of the Pro Series is another sign of the pellet grill’s progress.

 Gone are past issues with warm up speeds and heat retention, all in favor of a reliable, study, smoker that locks in smoking temperatures.

 What’s changed?
-The new Traeger pellet smoker engine has been developed to turn the pellet auger quicker, which means that more fuel can get into your smoker’s firepot faster.
-This means faster heat up time, and more responsive controls.
+The new Traeger engine has been developed to turn the pellet auger quicker, which means that more fuel can get into the fire box faster.
+This means a quick heat up time, and more responsive controls.